Prepare for the Interview

 - Review Your Application

-As you prepare for the interview, investigate the organization's mission, vision, and culture.
+As you prepare for the interview, investigate and take notes on the organization's mission, vision, and culture.
 As an applicant, you will want to know whether you are a "mission fit" and "culture fit" and if so, be able to clearly articulate this "fit" in your interview.

 Collect organizational information, including any trends or current events, from the company website, annual report, press releases and your contacts in the company or industry.
 Arrange an informational interview with your networking contacts to enhance your knowledge of the career field and industry.